 But, here’s the thing.
 That doesn’t mean much to ecommerce merchants.
 I bet you’re more concerned about their distinct qualities of service.
 In other words, which of the two should you entrust your business site with – SiteGround or Bluehost?

 Certainly difficult to decide.
 But, guess what?
 We’ve taken the time to try them out separately, analyze their individual features, plus run all the critical performance tests.
-As a result, you’ll now be able to use this ultimate unbiased review of SiteGround vs Bluehost to cut to make an informed decision.
+As a result, you’ll now be able to use this ultimate unbiased review of SiteGround vs Bluehost to make an informed decision.

 So, let’s cut to the chase…